AndySECP/Papers-Implementation/README.md

 ### Toward Adaptive Music Generation By Reinforcement Learning of Musical Tension

+**Goal**: to teach the musical agent to choose sequences of musical gesture that will **improve the musical tension perceived** by the listener. **Reinforcement Learning with emotional feedbacks** given by the listener in real time is used.
+The main goal here is to optimize the emotions felt by the listeners.

+Music is modulated by three parameters: **articulation**, **tempo** and **dynamic**, to implement the perception of musical tension.
+We want to keep **balance between predictability and surprise**.

 ### DeepJ: Style Specific Music Generation

 Generative model capable of composing music conditioned on a specific mixture of composer styles.